KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/miscellaneous.md

 #### Komodo's Approach to Privacy Technologies

 The roots of the Komodo ecosystem stem from the seminal work of Satoshi Nakamoto and his Bitcoin protocol.
 One of the key challenges in this technology is that the original protocol does not make any account for privacy.
 Therefore, Komodo began not as a fork of the vanilla Bitcoin protocol, but rather as a fork of Zcash.
 The latter is a privacy-centric fork of Bitcoin, and therefore Komodo inherits technology from both Bitcoin and Zcash by this action.

 The Komodo Smart Chain software, komodod, retains the inherent privacy features of Zcash.
 These primarily consist of the ability to convert money from a transparent address to a private address, and then to transfer money from one private address to another.
 When sending money that is already private to an address that is also private, Zcash technology allows the funds to move without leaving a public data trail for later analysis.

 This is one of the most powerful forms of blockchain privacy in existence, as the provided privacy is effectively permanent.

 ##### Private and Non-Private Addresses

 On any privacy-enabled Smart Chain, there are two types of addresses.
 One is transparent, the other is private.

 ##### Transparent Addresses

 We call a transparent address a "T address."
 These are fully accessible to the user, and they are the means of conducting normal transactions.
 All currency entering and leaving a T address is fully visible to the network.

-The user must use these addresses for most interactions on-chain, including most, if not all, of the Antara Module transactions, and when using AtomicDEX.
+The user must use these addresses for most interactions on-chain, including most, if not all, of the Antara Module transactions, and when using Komodo DeFi Framework.

 ##### Private Addresses